geospace-code/georinex/README.rst

 PyRinex
 =======

-RINEX 2.1 reader in Python -- reads NAV and OBS files into xarray.DataArray for easy use in analysis and plotting.
+RINEX 3 and RINEX 2 reader in Python -- reads NAV and OBS files into xarray.DataArray for easy use in analysis and plotting.

-Writes to HDF5 (for couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM).
+Writes to NetCDF4 (subset of HDF5).

-RINEX 3 is in work, and NOT working yet.
+This is couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM.

 .. contents::